Purchasing firearms online is perfectly legal under federal law!

-The first step to purchasing a gun online is finding a willing FFL!
+The first step to purchasing a gun online is finding a willing FFL in your area!

-Trust us, we know that you just got done reading one of our gun reviews and can’t wait to buy your gun online, but it’ll help if you already know where you’re going to have the gun sent (and how much it might cost you).
+Trust us, we know that you just got done reading one of our gun reviews and can’t wait to buy your gun online, but it’ll help if you already know where you’ll have the gun sent (and how much it might cost you).

 However, most FFLs also charge a fee for their time and service.
 So, they should see it as extra money that they may not have had otherwise, but some don’t.

-Because of potential issues of finding a willing FFL (usually very easy) and the chance that the FFL may charge too high fo a transfer fee, many people are getting their own FFLs.
-One personal benefit of starting your own firearms business is that guns can be shipped straight to them and they don’t need to rely on another FFL.
-If you get your FFL at home, you can have the gun shipped straight to your house.
+Because of potential issues finding a willing FFL (although usually very easy), and the chance that the FFL may charge too high of a transfer fee, many people are getting their own FFLs.
+One personal benefit of starting your own firearms business is that guns can be shipped straight to you; no need to rely on another FFL.
+If you get your FFL at home, you can have guns shipped directly to your house.

 This is done by simply letting the FFL know that you plan to purchase a gun online and have it shipped to them.
 Give them your contact information so that they know how to get a hold of you once the gun comes in.

 Often, they’ll give you a copy of their FFL to use.
-However, sometimes, they will want to give the copy of their FFL directly to the online gun store.
+However, they’ll sometimes want to give a copy of their FFL directly to the online gun store.

-Even better, online gun sales are so common that the online firearm retailer might already have a copy of your local FFL’s license.
+Even better, online gun sales are so common that the online firearm retailer might already have a copy of your local FFL license.